bLightZP/ZPComboBox/README.md

 Since Zoom Player's options dialog contains so many TComboBox components, the commulative performance hit caused a serious delay when trying to show the form.

-To overcome this delay, with the help of AI, I wrote a slimmed down replica of TComboBox based on TStringList.
+To overcome this delay, with the help of AI, I designed a slimmed down replica of TComboBox based on TStringList.

 ## Limitations
 * The only event supported is OnChange.